mcoirad/the-grunfeld/_executives/Billy King_['PHI', 'BRK'].md

 team_shortcode:
 - PHI
 - BRK
-trade_description: 'Billy King ranks in the 26th percentile for trading among executives in our database. '
+trade_description: Billy King ranks in the 53th percentile for trading among executives in our database.
+That's basically average.
+It could be worse though lol.
 trade_lose_list: '<ul>

   <li>Added Gerald Wallace to BRK.</li>